2020 Theme: Informed – Aware – Effective

 Optional Social Activities

-For assistance with the registration process, or if you have any other questions about the event direct your inquiry to either:
+For assistance with registration, or if you have questions about the event, direct your inquiry to the United Nations Office of Information and Communications Technology:

 James Smith: email@example.com